-  We can represent you in claims arising out of workplace injuries, including those based on mesothelioma, welding illnesses, or the Jones Act.
+We can represent you in claims arising out of workplace injuries, including those based on mesothelioma, or the welding illnesses.
 Generally, all employers that have at least five full-time employees are required to follow the Workers' Compensation Act.
 This requires payment of medical expenses related to the work injuries, payment of two-thirds of your average weekly wage while not working because of work injuries, and payment for permanent vocational impairments.
 When an employer is covered by the Workers' Compensation Act, your remedies are exclusive to it.
 However, there is an exception if an employer or coworker willfully or intentionally did something to result in your injury.
 For example, if a Huntsville business knew of the risk arising from welding fumes but intentionally made you work with inadequate safety equipment anyway, you might have a claim for damages.
 It may be possible to hold a manufacturer or another third party liable for damages if it failed to warn or supplied defective equipment.Product Liability

 When you use a product, you expect that the manufacturer would have taken the appropriate steps to figure out the possible risks of the product and made the product safe to the extent feasible.
 If you are injured by a defective product, you may be able to obtain relief by bringing a claim of negligence, as well as a claim under the Alabama Extended Manufacturers’ Liability Doctrine (AEMLD).
 The AEMLD allows consumers to hold manufacturers strictly liable for defective products that cause injuries.
 A manufacturer that markets a product that is not reasonably safe when used for its intended use in the customary way is negligent as a matter of law.Head Injuries